ricardojoserf/subdoler/README.md

 ![image](images/image2.jpg)

-Then, the program will wait until the user clicks the 'Enter' button:
+Then, the program will wait until the user enters a key:

+- If it is not 'q', it will calculate the data in the files.

+- If it is 'q', it will quit.
+It is possible to calculate the data later using the option **'-p' (--process)**

 ![image](images/image2_5.jpg)

+Finally, the unique subdomains and the leaked information are listed and the output is stored in different files int he output directory:

 ![image](images/image2_8.jpg)

-Finally, the unique subdomains are listed and the output is stored in different files:

 ![image](images/image3.jpg)

 Different files are created in the specified output directory: